smichaelsen/typo3-social-grabber/README.md

 # TYPO3 Extension: Social Grabber

-Fetches posts from Facebook Pages, Twitter and Instagram accounts and RSS feeds to display them on your website.
+Fetches posts from Facebook Pages, Twitter and Instagram accounts to display them on your website.

 Tested with TYPO3 7.6 and 8.7.